awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

    1. Select **Copy URL** to copy the webhook URL to your clipboard\.

-1. On the AWS Management Console, in AWS Chatbot window, paste the URL you copied into the **Webhook URL** field\.
+1. On the AWS Management Console, in the AWS Chatbot window, paste the URL you copied into the **Webhook URL** field\.

 1. In **Permissions**, chose to create an IAM role using a template, if you do not have a role already\.